Apple iPhone 13 Rumor Roundup: Here’s everything we know about the next iOS flagship phone series

 The iPhone 13 lineup is expected to come with a 5nm+ A15 chip manufactured by TSMC.
 At the moment, we haven’t heard any specific details about the A15 chip, but you can expect it to offer better performance and efficiency than previous versions.
 The phones may also feature Qualcomm’s Snapdragon X60 model for 5G, which will also offer better power efficiency than the Snapdragon X55 modem found on last year’s lineup.

 According to recent reports, some iPhone 13 models may only feature single 5G band support, with either mmWave or sub-6GHz network capabilities.
-Additionally, reports suggest that iPhone 13 models may come with Wi-Fi 6E support, which offers increased bandwidth over existing 2.4GHz and 5GHz bands.
+Additionally, reports suggest iPhone 13 models may come with Wi-Fi 6E support, which offers increased bandwidth over existing 2.4GHz and 5GHz bands.
+Renowned Apple analyst Ming Chi Kuo has also suggested Apple will offer mmWave models of the iPhone 13 in several countries outside the US, including Canada, Japan, Australia, and some regions in Europe.

-We’ve seen some rumors suggesting that the iPhone 13 lineup may offer up to 1TB of internal storage, which is a significant jump from the 512GB maximum capacity offered on the iPhone 12 lineup.
-However, since no reliable source has confirmed this rumor so far, we’d recommend that you take it with a grain of salt.
+We’ve seen some rumors suggesting the iPhone 13 lineup may offer up to 1TB of internal storage, which is a significant jump from the 512GB maximum capacity offered on the iPhone 12 lineup.
+However, since no reliable source has confirmed this rumor so far, we’d recommend you take it with a grain of salt.
+Interestingly, Taiwanese research firm TrendForce has dispelled this rumor and claimed Apple will limit the iPhone 13 series to 512GB of storage.

 Apple iPhone 13 series: Our feature wishlist

 Secondly, we expect to see a better telephoto camera on the upcoming iPhone models.
-While we have seen rumors suggesting that Apple is working on a Periscope zoom lens for an iPhone, we can’t be sure if it will make an appearance with the iPhone 13 lineup.
+While we’ve seen rumors suggesting Apple is working on a Periscope zoom lens for an iPhone, we can’t be sure if it’ll make an appearance with the iPhone 13 lineup.

 Faster charging support is the third most important thing we want to see on the upcoming iPhone models.
 The current iPhone lineup only supports up to 20W fast wired charging, which is quite slow in comparison with what most Android phones have on offer these days.
 Although we don’t expect Apple to offer a 65W or a 120W fast charging solution on the next-gen iPhones, a 30W solution would definitely be ideal.